Dynamics365/dynamics365.github.io/_posts/2015-02-12-x-performance-tips.md

 InventDim::find(this.inventDim)
 {% endhighlight %}

-When you put these methods on a class, you could optimise it by fetching the record only once and storing it in the classDeclaration, or better, passing it as a parameter to your methods.
+When you put these methods on a class, you could optimise it by fetching the record only once and storing it in the `classDeclaration`, or better, passing it as a parameter to your methods.
 An other example is fetching parameters from parameter tables, eg `InventParameters::find()`.
 On a table, you have to fetch it each time you call a method.
 In a class, you would probably optimize your code to only fetch the parameter record once.

 ### Tip 6: Use the fastest code